bioinfo-pf-curie/mpiBWA/README.md

 Build a reference
 -----------------
-After the creation of the reference file with BWA
+After the creation of the reference file with BWA, you need to build a mapped reference genome.
-You need to build a mapped reference genome.
+To do that: pidx my_ref.fa (where my_ref.fa has been build with BWA).
-To do that: pidx my_reg.fa
+Pidx build a reference with the extension .map (my_ref.fa.map).
-pidx build a reference with the extension .map: my_ref.fa.map This reference will be mapped in share memory.
+This reference will be mapped in share memory.

-To speed-up the mapping of the reference copy it in /tmp of each servers before launching the alignment.
+If you want to speed-up the mapping of the reference in shared memory you can copy the reference in /tmp of each servers before launching the alignment.

 Start alignment
 ---------------